tldr-pages/tldr/pages/linux/qm-destroy.md

 `qm destroy {{vm_id}}`

-- Destroy all disks with the same VMID that are not explicitly referenced in the configuration:
+- Destroy all disks that are not explicitly referenced in a specific virtual machine's configuration:

 `qm destroy {{vm_id}} --destroy-unreferenced-disks`